Student Involvement at Snowden Library

 - Apply for a position as a student assistant through the Center for Enhanced Academic Experiences’ I AM LAUNCHING.
 Student assistants help library staff in various departments, such as circulation, technical services, document delivery, and archives.
 To learn more about the duties and responsibilities associated with the various student positions in the library, read the job descriptions for the archives assistant, circulation assistant, interlibrary loan and document delivery assistant, outreach assistant, and student proctor.

-- Snowden Library offers opportunities to collaborate with many other departments and groups on campus, such as Information Technology Services (ITS) and the Academic Resource Center (ARC).
+- Snowden Library offers opportunities to collaborate with many other departments and groups on campus, such as Information Technology Services (ITS), The Math and Writing Centers and Tutoring Services.

 - Student manager positions also become available at the beginning of the fall semester, which can provide students an opportunity to enhance their leadership and supervising skills.